-In the discussion document "New Zealand's taxation framework for inbound investment" (June 2016), it is noted that "a priority for the Government is ensuring that New Zealand continues to be a good place to invest and for businesses to be based, grow and flourish".
-In our view, the imposition of an EBITDA based rule without an exemption for public benefit infrastructure would be at odds with this priority.
+The discussion paper "New Zealand's taxation framework for inbound investment" published in June 2016 noted that "a priority for the Government is ensuring that New Zealand continues to be a good place to invest and for businesses to be based, grow and flourish".
+It our view imposition of an EBITDA based rule without an exemption for public benefit infrastructure risks failing that priority.

-Further, in that discussion document the Government stated that it considered the use of non-resident withholding tax on related party lending as a "backstop to income tax...minimising the potential for base erosion by [related party interest] payments".
-The OECD 2016 update emphasised the difficulty for European jurisdictions in particular to apply withholding tax to interest payments.
-The EBITDA approach may make some sense in an environment like Europe where there is limited application of non-resident withholding tax.
-However, the recent broadening and strengthening of New Zealand's non-resident withholding tax rules (which focused on closing a perceived gap in taxation of related party lending) negates the need for New Zealand to consider an EBITDA approach.
+Further, in that paper the Government stated that it considered the use of non-resident withholding tax on related party lending as a "backstop to ... income tax...minimising the potential for base erosion by [related party interest] payments"2.
+The OECD 2016 update3 emphasised the difficulty for European jurisdictions in particular to apply withholding tax to interest payments.
+The EBITDA approach may make some sense in an environment like Europe where there is a limited application of non-resident withholding tax.
+However, the recent broadening and strengthening of New Zealand's non-resident withholding tax rules focused on closing a perceived gap in taxation of related party lending reduces the need for New Zealand to consider an EBITDA approach.

-We submit that following a series of recent amendments to the deductibility of interest on shareholder loans, the transfer pricing rules (current and proposed) are more than adequate in dealing with the appropriateness of interest rate charges, are well supported by a non-resident withholding tax backstop, and avoid the policy compromises caused by the interest rate cap.
+We submit that with series of recent amendments to the deductibility of interest on shareholder loans, the transfer pricing rules (current and proposed) are more than adequate in dealing with the appropriateness of interest rate charges, are well supported by a non-resident withholding tax backstop, and avoid the policy compromises caused by the interest rate cap.